Translation for Use In a Multitude of Different Industries

 Financial translation is defined as converting financial documents, statements, reports, and audits from one language to another.
 Financial translators often utilize a combination of proficiency in multiple languages, as comprehensive experience in a variety of different financial fields.
 As many countries have financial terminology that is unique to the particular language of said country, the equivalent of a financial term in one country may not be readily apparent in another language.
 To this end, financial translators work to connect the dots, making use of their expertise and experience to ensure that financial transactions are able to be conducted in the most fluid and effective manner possible.
 Some come examples of financial documents that can be translated include regulatory documents, insurance policies, shareholder summaries, expense reports, bonds, and equities.

-Corporate or business translation is defined as the translating of both formal and informal documents that a particular company, business, or corporation produces and disseminates throughout their organization.
+Corporate or business translation is defined as the translating of both formal and informal documents that a particular company, business, or corporation produces and disseminates throughout its organization.
 As businesses around the world are more connected than ever before in history due to the power of the internet, translation for use in global commerce has become extremely important.
 For example, as fast-food restaurants operate locations in various countries around the world, ensuring that they are able to translate their terminology into the language of the country they are operating in can mean the difference between success and failure.
 Some examples of documents that can be translated in the context of corporate or business functions include websites, business proposals, legal agreements, presentations, commercials, and brochures, as well as other forms of correspondence.

 Literary translation is defined as the process of translating dramatic and creative works, whether they be prose or poetry, into other languages.
 As perhaps the most commonly known form of translation, literary translation has been key to our modern understanding of many ancient cultures.
 Well-known literary works such as the Epic of Gilgamesh and Beowulf have been able to live on throughout history via the means of literary translation.
 In contrast with many other forms of translation, where a similar term in one language can be translated for a similar term in another language, the accuracy or inaccuracy of a literary translation can completely alter the meaning of a particular text or piece of literature.
 As such, literary translators have to take all means necessary to ensure that they are able to translate works of literature in the most literal manner possible.